 Nancy C. Richey, Member of the Federal RAISE Family Caregiving Advisory Council

-The RAISE Family Caregivers Act, which became law on Jan.
-22, 2018, directs the Secretary of Health and Human Services to develop a national family caregiving strategy.
-The strategy will identify actions that communities, providers, government, and others are taking and may take to recognize and support family caregivers.
+The RAISE Family Caregivers Act became law on Jan.
+22, 2018.
+The Act directs the Secretary of Health and Human Services to develop a national family caregiving strategy.
+The plan identifies actions that communities, providers, government, and others are taking and may take to support family caregivers.
+Family cargivers provide most of the long-term care in the United States.
 On September 21, 2022, the 2022 National Strategy to Support Family Caregivers was delivered to Congress.
-The Strategy includes nearly 350 actions the federal government will take to support family caregivers in the coming year and more than 150 actions that can be adopted at other levels of government and across the private sector to begin to build a system that ensures family caregivers who provide the overwhelming majority of long-term care in the United States have the resources they need to maintain their own health, wellbeing, and financial security while providing crucial support for others.
+It includes nearly 350 actions the federal government will take to support family caregivers in the coming year and more than 150 actions that can be done in other places to begin to build a system that ensures family caregivers have the resources they need to maintain their health, wellbeing, and financial security while providing support for others.

 AAC and Self Determination